-To request your assignment time be rescheduled due to a conflict, you must send an email to the Registrar's Office no later than 4:00 p.m. on Friday, April 5. email@example.com.
+To request your assignment time be rescheduled due to a conflict, you must send an email to the Registrar's Office at email@example.com no later than 12:00 p.m. on Friday, March 29.

 Q5.
 I missed my registration time, when can I register?

 A5.
-If you miss your registration time, the earliest you can register will be after 9:00 p.m. on your assigned registration day.
-You can check the “Registration Dates & Availability” chart on page 4 of the Fall 2013 Registration Booklet for additional drop/add times.
+Drop/add will be open until 11:59 PM on your assigned registration day.
+You can check the "Registration Dates & Availability" chart on page 4 of the fall 2019 Registration Booklet for additional add/drop times.

 Q6.
 I registered for courses during my time, now I want to make changes.
 When can I do this?

 A6.
-To make changes to your schedule check the “Registration Dates & Availability” chart on page 4 of the Fall 2013 Registration Booklet for additional drop/add times.
-In most cases, you can drop and add courses between 9:00 p.m. and midnight after your initial registration.
+To make changes to your schedule check the “Registration Dates & Availability” chart on page 4 of the fall 2019 Registration Booklet for additional drop/add times.
+In most cases, you can drop and add courses between 5:00 p.m. and midnight after your assigned registration day.
 There are other restrictions identified in the chart.